-Involving customers all the way through the development process, to understand their problems, review prototypes and test releases, is essential to building a product they want.
+Involving customers all through the development process, to understand their problems, review prototypes and test releases, is essential to building a product they want.

-Requirements work best when there is close collaboration between the key disciplines involved – Product Management and Development with design/user experience experts when required.
-This involves an ongoing conversation about what’s needed, possible and desirable.
+Requirements work best when there is a close collaboration between the key disciplines involved – Product Management and Development with design/user experience experts when required.
+This involves an ongoing conversation about what’s needed, possible, and desirable.

-However as a product manager, your first job is to understand the market problems and decide which ones make strategic and financial sense for your business to solve.
+However, as a product manager, your first job is to understand the market problems and decide which ones make strategic and financial sense for your business to solve.
 If the business buys into your vision, then budget and resources are made available.
-Once you have the commitment you can gather, prioritise and communicate the requirements to the people who will design and build the product.
+Once you have the commitment, you can gather, prioritize, and communicate the requirements to the people who will design and build the product.